 Most people would say red.
 Consumers are used to seeing this brand in stores, restaurants, and other places.
 To stay on brand, the Coca-Cola website incorporates red to tie in with the overall brand.
 A solid red website would not be easy to use, however, so there are other accent colors included (such as black and white).
 The red comes through as the dominant color, and the accent colors make for a seamless experience.

-It’s very likely that established brands have documented brand guidelines, where any color palette guidelines live.
-If this is the case with your client, choosing a color scheme for their website will be somewhat predetermined.
+It’s very likely that established brands have documented brand guidelines, where any web color palette guidelines live.
+If this is the case with your client, choosing a color theme for their website will be somewhat predetermined.
 But as a designer, there’s still a good chance you’ll need to select secondary colors or test the visual impact in your design to find the perfect combination.

 Advice for new brands

 For new brands (or an existing one going through a full redesign), there may not be existing color guidelines yet, especially if the website is being created for the first time.
-If you’re in this situation and brand guidelines need to be established, it’s important to consider the color scheme before fully launching the website.
+If you’re in this situation and brand guidelines need to be established, it’s important to consider the website color scheme before fully launching the website.
 You can always test and change things later, but it’ll help to review mockups of the color scheme first before actually building it out.

 This is the most important research to do before developing your color scheme.
 Color is very subjective, and you (or your client) might find yourself geared toward colors that you like or that are trendy right now.
 But it’s important to consider the site visitors first and not focus on personal color preferences.